Mastering Public Health: A Guide to Choosing the Best MPH Programs in Ohio

 There are many other MPH programs in Ohio that have hybrid or online options.
 As we have experienced over the past few years especially, the rise of hybrid and online learning has increased5.
 There are many pros and cons to consider for hybrid learning: they are advantageous for individuals that are working full or part-time, have families, or want to spend some time away from campus.
 However, virtual learning can pose challenges, as it may be difficult to fully engage and feel supported by your cohort, network, and establish meaningful connections in the field.

-• Participate in discussions
+• Stay active in course discussions

-• Do research on the alumni network
+• Explore the alumni network

 Profiling 10 Leading MPH Programs in Ohio